Social Distancing, Part II: Missing Pieces

 It has lived on our dining room table, roughly 3/4 of the way finished, for almost a month.

 With the exception of a rogue match here and there, we have made negligible progress.
-The pieces are miniscule, and I’m pretty sure they’re getting smaller.
-The only part we have left is the crowd, but that’s like saying the only part we have left of a marathon is the 26.2 mile run.
+The pieces are minuscule, and I’m pretty sure they’re getting smaller.
+The only part we have left is the crowd, but that’s like saying the only part we have left of a marathon is the 26.2-mile run.

-At the beginning, we had a plan.
+In the beginning, we had a plan.
 We strategized.
-We looked for end pieces, pieces with sponsor names, icy white pieces with blue lines and players.
+We looked for end pieces, pieces with sponsor names, icy white pieces with blue lines, and players.
 Now it’s all just tiny black and yellow dots.
 No matter how hard we try, we can’t seem to make them fit.

 I don’t know when we’ll be done with these god-forsaken cardboard fragments of torment that never should have been created and certainly never should have been delivered to our doorstep.
 I mean, seriously… at the very least, slap a warning label on it: “EXECUTIVE FUNCTIONING SKILLS REQUIRED.”
 Because I can assure you, there are no executives here.
 And I am not so convinced we are functioning.